 Egg Baked in Tomato: slice the top off of a medium-sized beefsteak tomato.
 Use a spoon to hollow out the tomato and crack an egg into the cavity.
 Bake at 350oF for 15 to 20 minutes.

 4. Bell Pepper

 Did you know red bell peppers contain more vitamin C than oranges?
 Instead of adding bell pepper to your scramble or omelette, turn breakfast inside-out and add the egg to your bell pepper!

 Egg Baked in Pepper: halve a small bell pepper and clean out any seeds.
-Crack an egg into the cavity and bake at 350F for 10-15 minutes.
+Crack an egg into the cavity and bake at 350F for 10 to 15 minutes.

 Move over egg-in-a-hole!
 Using squash (like delicata or acorn) makes for a healthy update to this classic combo.
 Squash are a wonderful source of complex carbohydrates for energy and boost the immune system with a hit of carotenoids.

 Egg Baked in Squash: cut a 1/2 inch slice out of your squash and remove seeds.
-Brush with oil and bake at 350F for 10 minutes, until just tender.
-Remove from oven, crack an egg into the hole and return to oven for 10-15 minutes.
+Brush with oil and bake at 350oF for 10 minutes, until just tender.
+Remove from oven, crack an egg into the hole and return to oven for 10 to 15 minutes.